Mary-Kate and Ashley Olsen Step Out For Rare Red Carpet Appearance In Matching Attire

 “But then I have a husband, two step-kids and a life; I have to go home and cook dinner.
 I ride horses on the weekends.
 You find the thing that helps you relax and if you don’t have it, look for it.
 Or you get burned out and then you’re not productive,” she added

-The twins also still find time to step out on the red carpet every once in awhile and support a worthy cause like the Youth America Grand Prix.
+The twins also still find time to step out on the red carpet every once in a while and support a worthy cause like the Youth America Grand Prix.

 The YAGP is the world’s largest dance network.
 Each year, it awards thousands of dollars in scholarships to dance schools worldwide.
-Every year, dancers from across the world participate in competitions and auditions, and finally compete the annual competition that takes place in New York City.
+Every year, dancers from across the world participate in competitions and auditions and finally take part in the annual competition that takes place in New York City.